anakic/querystorm-docs/New docs/Querying/SQLite.md

 ## Querying

 Once connected, we can start querying.
-It's important to note that the SQLite engine will only see data that is inside [Excel tables](http://www.excel-easy.com/data-analysis/tables.html "Excel tables intro").
+It's important to note that the SQLite engine will only see data inside [Excel tables](http://www.excel-easy.com/data-analysis/tables.html "Excel tables intro").

 > To turn a range into a table, select it and press `Ctrl+T`

 ![Querying](../../Images/sql_querying.gif?v=1)

-You can use SQL to query as well as modify data inside tables.
+You can use SQL to **query** as well as **modify** data inside tables.
 All four SQL data operations are supported: `select`, `insert`, `update` and `delete`.
 Any changes that your commands make to Excel tables are immediately visible in Excel.

 The default connection is in-memory, so any objects you create in the session (tables, views) are temporary and will disappear as soon as you disconnect.

-## The `__address` column
+### The `__address` column
 When using the SQLite engine, all workbook tables get an additional column named `__address`.
 This column contains the original address of the row in Excel.
 The `__address` column is **hidden**, meaning it is **not included** in the results if you only specify `*` in the select list; you must include it in the select list explicitly if you need it (e.g. `select *, __address...`).

 This column is useful for two main reasons: